Public Invited to Meet Police Chief Candidates | KFOR FM 103.3 1240 AM

-Lincoln, NE (June 16, 2021) The public is invited to meet the candidates for Lincoln Police Chief at four separate forums beginning next Monday, June 21.
+(KFOR NEWS June 22, 2021) The public is invited to meet the candidates for Lincoln Police Chief at four separate forums beginning June 21.
 The public forums will be held at 5:30 p.m. at the Auld Recreation Center, 1650 Memorial Drive in Antelope Park.
 Each candidate will make a brief presentation, answer questions from the moderator, and meet with residents.

 The forum schedule is as follows: